kubevela/kubevela/docs/en/end-user/components/more.md

 KubeVela allows you to explore capabilities maintained by platform team.
 There are two commands in kubectl vela plugin: `comp` and `trait`.

-In case you haven't install kubectl vela plugin: see [this](../../kubectl-plugin).
+In case you haven't installed kubectl vela plugin: see [this](../../kubectl-plugin).

 ### 1. list